RodneyMcCoy/expression-forest/README.md

 <!-- ROADMAP -->
 ## Roadmap
-- [ ] Impliment Lex / Yacc parser
+- [ ] Impliment the Lex / Yacc parser.
-- [ ] Impliment Dictionary Template (Combination of Symbol Table and Array Template)
+- [ ] Impliment the Dictionary Template (Combination of Symbol Table and Array Template).
-- [ ] Impliment Actual Expr Tree Template
+- [ ] Impliment the Actual Expression Tree Template.
-  - [ ] Assing variables and evaluate Expr Tree
+  - [ ] Add methods like assing values to variables and evaluating the Expression Tree.
-  - [ ] Make references to differente Expr Trees
+  - [ ] Allow expression trees to reference and evaluate other expression trees.
-  - [ ] Define Functions
+  - [ ] Allow the defining of functions for each expression tree template type.
-- [ ] Add non necessary but time complexity improving AVL Tree specific operations to sym_table class
+- [ ] Add the non-necessary but time complexity improving AVL Tree specific operations to sym_table class
   - [ ] Add 4 Rotation Operations into insert method
   - [ ] Complete actual removal operation
-- [ ] Clean up repository
+- [ ] Clean up the repository.
-  - [ ] Beautify README
+  - [ ] Beautify the README.
-  - [ ] Add more verbose documentation to source code
+  - [ ] Add more verbose documentation to source code.
-  - [ ] Add usage examples (instantate new template type, use parser, etc)
+  - [ ] Add usage examples (how to instantate new template type, use and modify the parser, etc)
-- [ ] Optional Expr Tree Improvements
+- [ ] Add optional Expression Tree Improvements
-  - [ ] Helper methods for Symbolic Regression
+  - [ ] Helper methods for Symbolic Regression.
-  - [ ] Non parser related methods for intializing Expr Tree's
+  - [ ] Non parser related methods for intializing Expression Tree's (Series, Products, etc).
-  - [ ] Methods to modify expression trees
+  - [ ] Methods to allow user to manually  modify expression trees.
-- [ ] Simplification Techniques
+- [ ] Various Simplification Techniques.
-  - [ ] Removing redundant vertices in Expr Trees (Identities, adding by zero, mutlplying by one)
+  - [ ] Removing redundant vertices in Expr Trees (Identities, adding by zero, mutlplying by one, inverse function applications).
-  - [ ] Apply distributive property to decrease multiplications
+  - [ ] Apply distributive property to decrease multiplication counts.
-  - [ ] Apply hyperoperations (x + x turns into 2x), (x*x*x turns into x^3)
+  - [ ] Apply hyperoperations (x + x turns into 2x), (x*x*x turns into x^3).
-  - [ ] Factoring Polynomials
   - [ ] Evaluating / Simplifying Trig identities
+  - [ ] Factoring Polynomials.
-  - [ ] Find repeated sub trees in Expr Tree, and evaluate them one time, save the results
+  - [ ] Find repeated sub trees in a givenExpression Tree, and evaluating them one time, saving the results, and plugging it in at each location of the sub tree in the parent expression tree.

 <p align="right">(<a href="#top">back to top</a>)</p>